tiancihe/Toolathlon/README.md

 ## News
 [2025.11.28] 🚀 We have provided a ready-to-use public eval service (you do not need to setup anything!), please refer to [EVAL_SERVICE_README.md](EVAL_SERVICE_README.md) for more details.

-## NOTE
-If you are unable/unwilling to install docker/podman, but still want to try our benchmark, please refer to `README_nodocker.md`.

 ## Quick Start
 > Basically you have four ways of running Toolathlon evaluation:
 > 1. Using our public evaluation service: Check [EVAL_SERVICE_README.md](EVAL_SERVICE_README.md) for more details.